enginpost/epst/_posts/2020-09-22-Black-politics-is-not-monolythic.md

 * T.D.
 Jakes
 * Jimmie Walker
 * Thomas Sowell
-* Alveda King,
+* Alveda King
 * Amy Holms
 * Stephen L. Carter
 * Joseph C Phillips
 * Dick Parsons
 * Carol Miller Swain
 * Charles Payne

 ... and dear glorious heaven the list goes on and on and on.
 All it takes is searching for conservative black voices to know there is no shortage of brilliant black conservatives.

 I am confident the above people would feel fully offended if someone stood before them and informed them that either...